RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/02-EXO.md

 <sup>2</sup> And thou shalt make holy garments for Aaron thy brother for glory and for beauty.
 <sup>3</sup> And thou shalt speak unto all [that are] wise hearted, whom I have filled with the spirit of wisdom, that they may make Aaron’s garments to consecrate him, that he may minister unto me in the priest’s office.
 <sup>4</sup> And these [are] the garments which they shall make; a breastplate, and an ephod, and a robe, and a broidered coat, a mitre, and a girdle: and they shall make holy garments for Aaron thy brother, and his sons, that he may minister unto me in the priest’s office.
-<sup>5</sup> And they shall take gold, and blue, and purple, and scarlet , and fine linen.
+<sup>5</sup> And they shall take gold, and blue, and purple, and scarlet, and fine linen.
-<sup>6</sup> And they shall make the ephod [of] gold, [of] blue, and [of] purple, [of] scarlet , and fine twined linen, with cunning work.
+<sup>6</sup> And they shall make the ephod [of] gold, [of] blue, and [of] purple, [of] scarlet, and fine twined linen, with cunning work.
 <sup>7</sup> It shall have the two shoulderpieces thereof joined at the two edges thereof; and [so] it shall be joined together.
-<sup>8</sup> And the curious girdle of the ephod, which [is] upon it, shall be of the same, according to the work thereof; [even of] gold, [of] blue, and purple, and scarlet , and fine twined linen.
+<sup>8</sup> And the curious girdle of the ephod, which [is] upon it, shall be of the same, according to the work thereof; [even of] gold, [of] blue, and purple, and scarlet, and fine twined linen.
 <sup>9</sup> And thou shalt take two onyx stones, and grave on them the names of the children of Israel:
 <sup>10</sup> Six of their names on one stone, and [the other] six names of the rest on the other stone, according to their birth.
 <sup>11</sup> With the work of an engraver in stone, [like] the engravings of a signet, shalt thou engrave the two stones with the names of the children of Israel: thou shalt make them to be set in ouches of gold.
 <sup>12</sup> And thou shalt put the two stones upon the shoulders of the ephod [for] stones of memorial unto the children of Israel: and Aaron shall bear their names before the LORD upon his two shoulders for a memorial.
 <sup>13</sup> And thou shalt make ouches [of] gold;
 <sup>14</sup> And two chains [of] pure gold at the ends; [of] wreathen work shalt thou make them, and fasten the wreathen chains to the ouches.
-<sup>15</sup> And thou shalt make the breastplate of judgment with cunning work; after the work of the ephod thou shalt make it; [of] gold, [of] blue, and [of] purple, and [of] scarlet , and [of] fine twined linen, shalt thou make it.
+<sup>15</sup> And thou shalt make the breastplate of judgment with cunning work; after the work of the ephod thou shalt make it; [of] gold, [of] blue, and [of] purple, and [of] scarlet, and [of] fine twined linen, shalt thou make it.
 <sup>16</sup> Foursquare it shall be [being] doubled; a span [shall be] the length thereof, and a span [shall be] the breadth thereof.
 <sup>17</sup> And thou shalt set in it settings of stones, [even] four rows of stones: [the first] row [shall be] a sardius, a topaz, and a carbuncle: [this shall be] the first row.
 <sup>18</sup> And the second row [shall be] an emerald, a sapphire, and a diamond.
 <sup>19</sup> And the third row a ligure, an agate, and an amethyst.
 <sup>20</sup> And the fourth row a beryl, and an onyx, and a jasper: they shall be set in gold in their inclosings.
-<sup>21</sup> And the stones shall be with the names of the children of Israel, twelve , according to their names, [like] the engravings of a signet; every one with his name shall they be according to the twelve tribes.
+<sup>21</sup> And the stones shall be with the names of the children of Israel, twelve, according to their names, [like] the engravings of a signet; every one with his name shall they be according to the twelve tribes.
 <sup>22</sup> And thou shalt make upon the breastplate chains at the ends [of] wreathen work [of] pure gold.
 <sup>23</sup> And thou shalt make upon the breastplate two rings of gold, and shalt put the two rings on the two ends of the breastplate.
 <sup>24</sup> And thou shalt put the two wreathen [chains] of gold in the two rings [which are] on the ends of the breastplate.